 - Adjusting your child’s fit: Be sure to loosen all straps and employ the kickstand before placing your child in the carrier.
 After your little one is seated in the carrier and all feet and legs are in place through the proper openings, fasten and tighten all straps to be snug but not overly constrictive.
 Double check the shoulder straps and lead straps (if available) to ensure that they are secure but comfortable.

 With all of that said, it’s time to take a look at the best products on the market to take care of your needs.
 You’re not obligated to purchase any of the items listed below, but they do serve as a good starting point when it comes to finding a baby hiking backpack that has a lot of features, without being overly expensive.

 Here are the best baby hiking backpacks/carriers you’ll ever find.

 phil&teds Escape Baby Carrier

-Best use: The phil&teds Escape Baby Carrier is perfect for day-long hikes as well as urban adventures.
+Best use: For day-long hikes as well as urban adventures

-Phil&teds Escape Baby Carrier is a great choice for parents who are looking to get the next generation out on the trail as soon as possible.
-Thought the phil&teds Escape Baby Carrier has a lightweight aluminum frame, it’s suitable for children aged three months (or five pounds) to three years (or 45 pounds).
+The Phil&Teds Escape Baby Carrier is a great choice for parents who are looking to get the next generation out on the trail as soon as possible.
+Thought this baby carrier has a lightweight aluminum frame, it’s suitable for children aged three months to three years.

 Outfitted with washable fabric—a must for parents of small children—this carrier also keeps the hiker in mind: the Ergo Fit Lumbar Control belt comes with extra padding to provide cushioned support for mom and dad’s back and hips, and the Body Tech Fit and Slide Adjust Harness back and shoulder straps are both sturdy and breathable.